netscaler/ADC-scripts/docs/generic-modules/templating-configuration-file.md

 # Templating the configuration file

-One method of configuring Netscaler consists of editing the ns.conf file directly and then rebooting Netscaler for the configuration changes to take effect.
+One method of configuring NetScaler consists of editing the ns.conf file directly and then rebooting NetScaler for the configuration changes to take effect.

 After the reboot the saved configuration becomes the running